-They got pushed through a firmware update in my time of testing so I can confirm that Dolby vision works on the AAF.
+They got pushed through a firmware update in my time of testing so I can confirm that Dolby’s vision works on the AAF.
 The dynamic backlight control does well to preserve highlights.

 In high contrast, it seems to give you a really balanced image without crushing tumor shadow detail and will look incredible in most rooms.

-But the one downside that I was talking about earlier is whatever algorithm that they’re using to protect, burn in or to balance this picture is affecting the overall brightness of the panel.
-I notice it when I go back to the 2017.
+But the one downside that I was talking about earlier in the algorithm that they’re using to protect, burn-in, or balance this picture is affecting the overall brightness of the panel.
+I notice it when I go back to 2017.
 LG Olad is significantly brighter.

-And even though that this panel can reach seven hundred nitz and it’s not as prevalent when you’re playing back Fourcade Blu ray, I definitely notice that this panel is much dimmer than some of the other outlets that I’ve tested before.
+And even though that this panel can reach 700 Nitz and it’s not prevalent when you’re playing back Fourcade Blu ray, I definitely notice that this panel is much dimmer than some of the other outlets that I’ve tasted before.

 So if you have a big open space with lots of natural light, then you may want to go take a look at this before you purchase it to make sure that it fits.
 But if you’re in a more controlled environment, like if this is going into a bedroom or if it’s going into a theater room, then you probably don’t need to worry about it at all.

-And I can confirm with that built in subwoofer in the back and the TV surface that this is one of the best built in speakers sets that I’ve tried so far.
-There’s plenty of bass.
+And I can confirm with that built-in subwoofer in the back and the TV surface that this is one of the best built-in speakers sets that I’ve tried so far.
+There’s plenty of basses.
 There’s plenty of clarity here.
-And for most people, I can say you probably do not need a sound bar.
+And for most people, I can say you probably do not need a soundbar.

 Now, if you’re an audio file, you’re probably going to want something else but out of the box.

 The input lag on there was indistinguishable, but I. We felt it on here.
-Now, not as bad on the X box when X with four K, 60 frames per second gaming and the gaming, though, on the panel looks absolutely phenomenal.
+Now, not bad on the X box when X with four K, 60 frames per second gaming, and the gaming, though, on the panel looks phenomenal.
 By the way.